stephengpope/no-code-architects-toolkit/docs/media/transform/media_to_mp3.md

 ## 1. Overview

 The `/v1/media/transform/mp3` endpoint is a part of the API's media transformation functionality.
 It allows users to convert various media files (audio or video) to MP3 format.
-This endpoint fits into the overall API structure as a part of the `v1` namespace, specifically under the `media/transform` category.
+This endpoint fits into the overall API structure as a part of the `v1` namespace, which is dedicated to the first version of the API.

 ## 2. Endpoint